All about the Grade 182 "Special"

 The Old Eagle Mystery

-All of the period catalogs advertise the Old Eagle Series as having jewel counts from 7 up to 17, but so far all of the reported examples have 7, 11 or 15 jewels.
-Recently one with 17 jewels surfaced, but there are several aspects to it that make it appear almost prototypical and not a regular production piece.
+Despite the catalogs, only examples with counts of seven, eleven and fifteen jewels have been reported.
+Recently one with seventeen jewels surfaced, but there are several aspects to it that make it appear almost prototypical and not a regular production piece.

 Always check multiple sources when doing research.